kingsharr/FoodCarbonCalculator/README.md

 ## Food Carbon Calculator

 - Sharran's branch
-- I have added User Registration, User Login and User Review and Rating.
+- I have added User Registration, User Login, User Review and Rating and Articles and Resources.
-- I have also added 11 drawable files which will be used by the above Activities.
+- I have also added 12 drawable files which will be used by the above Activities.
 - There is also 2 values files here which is colors.xml and strings.xml
 - Lastly, I will add the dependencies that I used for my project here.
 Feel free to add them to your project as well:
 - dependencies {